Taking Advanced Placement (AP) courses and exams shows you can succeed with college-level work. And that's just for

 How to Get Started with AP

 Signing up for AP in high school.
 AP courses are available mostly to juniors and seniors, although a few courses may be available to you as early as your sophomore year.
 Students usually need prior approval from their counselor or the AP instructor before enrolling in a course.
 Students generally must have a strong academic record and have previously performed well in the subject area.

 Taking AP online.
 If you don't have access to an AP course you want to take, you may still be able to take it.
 Each year hundreds of students participate in AP through independent study and online courses.
 See Take AP Online for more information about online providers.

 Taking AP Exams

 AP test prep.
 You are not required to take an AP course before taking an AP exam, but a strong preparatory program of study is highly recommended.
-Visit the AP Test Prep section of the CollegeData Bookstore, where you'll find books on specific AP tests.
+There are many books available that will help you prepare for specific AP tests.

 AP exam scoring.
 AP exams are graded on a scale of 1-5.
 A score of 3 is generally considered a "qualifying" score, which means that you have demonstrated mastery of the subject area and may be eligible to earn college credit for your work.